Today, the Raspberry Pi Foundation released a new model, called the B+.

-Make sure you didn't miss anything with this list of the Best of the Week in the Agile Zone (Mar.
-28 to Apr.
-03).
-This week's topics include the virtues of Agile's lack of "control," what Carl Sagan can teach us about lab-lecture balance, and the dangers of allowing Agile to be controlled by non-developers.
+Make sure you didn't miss anything with this list of the Best of the Week in the Agile Zone (July 4 to July 11.)
+This week's topics include scaling agile, dev of the week, the bystander effect, whether developers need degrees and kanban.